-In commercial aviation, most aircraft now use GPS for en‑route navigation and increasingly GPS is being used for initial approach and non‑precision approach to specified airfields.
+In commercial aviation, most aircraft now use GPS for en‑route navigation and GPS is increasingly being used for initial approach and non‑precision approach to specified airfields.
 Automatic Dependent Surveillance ‑ Broadcast (ADS‑B) is being developed globally as the preferred future technology for commercial air traffic control; this involves aircraft calculating their position using GPS and broadcasting it to other aircraft.
-GPS is also widely used for navigation of unmanned aerial vehicles (UAVs) for professional applications such as resource mapping and aerial surveying – imaging tasks previous performed by satellites such as NASA’s Landsat.
+GPS is also widely used for navigation of unmanned aerial vehicles (UAVs) for professional applications such as resource mapping and aerial surveying – imaging tasks previously performed by satellites such as NASA’s Landsat.

 3. Shipping & Rail Transport

-Maritime applications include ocean and inshore navigation, dredging, port approaches, harbour entrance and docking, vessel traffic services (VTS), Automatic Identification System (AIS), hydrography, and cargo handling.
+Maritime applications include ocean and inshore navigation, dredging, port approaches, harbour entrance and docking, Vessel Traffic Services (VTS), Automatic Identification System (AIS), hydrography, and cargo handling.
 Railway applications include the management of rolling stock, passenger information, preventing doors opening until the carriage is alongside the platform, cargo tracking signalling, train integrity and level crossing approach.

-Security applications include tracking of vehicles, containers, other valuable cargoes, and covert tracking of suspects.
+Security applications include tracking of vehicles, containers, other valuable cargoes and covert tracking of suspects.

 6. Heavy Vehicle Guidance

 GPS is being used increasingly to guide and track heavy vehicles in engineering applications such as mining and construction.
-For example, in highway construction, surveyors and marker pegs have been replaced with in-cabin vehicle guidance and control systems for excavators, graders, bulldozers and road paving machines that allow drivers to follow surveyors’ pre-programmed site plans and achieve close tolerances for position, level and gradient.
+For example, in highway construction, surveyors and marker pegs have been replaced with in-cabin vehicle guidance and control systems for excavators, graders, bulldozers and road paving machines that allow drivers to follow a surveyor’s pre-programmed site plans and achieve close tolerances for position, level and gradient.